dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 | Database | The logical database to connect to and run queries against. | `analytics` |
 | Warehouse | The virtual warehouse to use for running queries. | `transforming` |

+Note: When connecting to Snowflake, pay close attention to the relevant parts of your Account URL when filling in the "Account" field.
+For example, below you can see guidance on what to enter in the "Account" field in dbt Cloud or your profiles.yml file for dbt Core.

+• If the URL for your Snowflake account is abc12345.eu-central-1.snowflakecomputing.com, then you should enter abc12345.eu-central-1.
+Basically, remove the snowflakecomputing.com portion of your URL

 ![Snowflake connection details](/img/docs/dbt-cloud/snowflake-conn-details.png)

 ### Username / Password